-In early 2020 HACSB updated its long-term goals through a strategic planning process.
-The resulting agency-wide strategic plan includes five main strategies that guide our work:
+In early 2020 HACSB updated its long-term goals through a strategic planning process, resulting in an agency-wide strategic plan that includes five main strategies that guide our work:

+Strategy I.

-Strategy I. Partners are providing the resources that our families need to prosper through financial contributions and/or in- kind services.
-Strategy #2 Our families are proud of the safe, dignified, and desirable developments in which they reside.
-Strategy #3 Research and technology that drive the creation of innovative programming and processes that are moving our families forward.
-Strategy #4 Our customers are receiving quality, kind, and compassionate service.
-Strategy #5 We have a healthy organization marked by financial stability and a culture of respect, stewardship, empowerment, and passion for the mission. kind services. forward. and passion for the mission.
+Partners are providing the resources that our families need to prosper through financial contributions and/or inkind services.

+Our families are proud of the safe, dignified, and desirable developments in which they reside.

+Research and technology that drive the creation of innovative programming and processes that are moving our families forward.

+Our customers are receiving quality, kind, and compassionate service.

+We have a healthy organization marked by financial stability and a culture of respect, stewardship, empowerment, and passion for the mission.

+While these strategic long-term goals are strong, HACSB is currently in the process of revising these goals following a global pandemic.
 The flexibilities provided through our MTW designation assist in our efforts to achieve our long-term goals, and our strategic plan aligns with the statutory objectives of the MTW program.